graeme-lockley/graeme-lockley.github.io/content/posts/20260314-ai-adoption-patterns/index.md

 The transformation has genuine human costs.
 AI fatigue, the loss of creative satisfaction, the skills mismatch between traditional and transformed practice — these are real and deserve honest acknowledgment.
 Not everyone will thrive in the transformed role.
 Some excellent developers, whose skills are superbly adapted to a mode of work that is changing around them, will find themselves in the position of the master weavers of 1811: not lacking in talent, but possessing talent for a world that is passing.

 The future of software development is not AI replacing developers.
 It is AI-augmented teams — teams where individual skills and collective capability combine to deliver outcomes that neither could achieve alone.
 The practitioners who resist most strongly today may become sophisticated users tomorrow, if their concerns are respected, their expertise valued, and they receive support in evolving.
 Some will not make the transition.
 That is honest reality, and it deserves honest acknowledgment.

+Several implications for organisations follow.
+Value flows through teams, not isolated individuals; neither Yegge's stages nor Khare's levels suffice alone.
+Resistance is not one thing—rational caution, stale caution, and identity-based resistance each demand a different response.
+The transformation has genuine costs, and pretending otherwise destroys trust.
+And augmentation, not replacement, must be the lived experience if adoption is to succeed.
+How organisations put these into practice—what leaders say and do, how they address common objections, how they support different roles—is a topic for separate treatment.

 History suggests the technology will prevail regardless of resistance.
 The question is not whether but how — and whether we navigate the transition with more wisdom than the Viennese medical establishment showed Semmelweis, or the British government showed the Luddites.